Kage2021/OnionKit/README.md

 # OnionKit for iOS

+This fork of the OnionKit is going to be used in a Relay Application, which may later turn into more.
+It will implement things like a TOR controller for acute and intimate control over TOR.
+It will be more expansive, and TOR will likely be badly hacked in the process.
+To be forthcoming, I have little programming experience, and this should not be taken as a secure implementation of TOR.
+It is not.
+If that changes, I will change this.
+Also, I assume all of the following still applies: Below is the previous read me.

 Objective-C Tor Wrapper Framework for iOS. **Don't actually use this yet.** This project is based on [iOS-OnionBrowser](https://github.com/mtigas/iOS-OnionBrowser) and [Tor.framework](https://github.com/hivewallet/Tor.framework).

 To clone: